Kazmirchuk/nats-tcl/KvAPI.md

 - `history` - number of history entries per key
 - `ttl` - for how long (ms) the bucket keeps values or 0 for unlimited time
 - `values` - total number of entries in the bucket including historical ones
-- `mirror_name` - optional
+- `mirror_name` - name of the origin bucket (optional)
-- `mirror_domain` - optional
+- `mirror_domain` - JetStream domain of the origin bucket (optional)
 - `stream_config` - configuration of the backing stream
 - `stream_state` - state of the backing stream

 # Commands
 ## `nats::key_value`
 ### kv get *key* ?-revision *int*?
 Returns the latest entry for the `key` or the entry with the specified `revision`.
-Throws `ErrKeyNotFound` if the key doesn't exist or was deleted.
+Throws `ErrKeyNotFound` if the key doesn't exist or was deleted. `DIRECT.GET` request is used under the hood, if available.

 ### kv get_value *key* ?-revision *int*?
 A shorthand for `kv get` that returns only the value from the entry.